TA2k/ioBroker.bmw/README.md

 This adapter integrates BMW vehicles into ioBroker using the new BMW CarData API with OAuth2 authentication and real-time MQTT streaming.
 It provides comprehensive vehicle data monitoring for all BMW models linked to your BMW account.

+## Data Updata while charging

+While charging it can happens that the battery level is not updated via stream because the car is sleeping/standby when turn on the car the data will be updated.
+You can trigger an update via API `bmw.0.vin.remote.fetchViaAPI`

 ## Setup Instructions

 ### 1. BMW ConnectedDrive Portal Setup